Mook-as/stackato-doc/user/deploy/index.rst

 Caching Staging Assets
 ----------------------

-For apps using Python and Buildpack, it is possible to cache assets required for staging.
+For apps using the :ref:`Legacy buildpack <buildpacks-built-in>`, it is possible to cache assets required for staging.
 This speeds up the deployment of updates because the resources do not need to be downloaded and/or compiled each time.

 In order to make this happen, add a ``filesystem:`` service named ``${name}-cache`` to your *stackato.yml* file where ``${name}`` is your